 But with the support of his family, Gregory did not let that diagnosis define his life.
 He was able to accomplish much more than what was “predicted” for him by his doctors, and proceeded to take interest in woodworking and became an accomplished woodworker.

 And all began with an encounter with a woodworker that sparked interest within Gregory.
 Often, we are familiar with power tools such as our favorite and powerful professional chainsaws, but it takes someone introducing us to the ropes to really get into it.
 We asked him how he was introduced to woodworking.

 Patsy agreed to teach Gregory woodworking, seeing how he was interested in doing it.
-They started working on simple things and then eventually branched out to more complicated cuts and designs.
+They started working on easy woodworking projects and then eventually branched out to more complicated cuts and designs.
 Gregory was able to turn that initial interest into a full career, and even started selling his works to other people.